Empowering the next generation of African champions

 Young people have the most influential voice on the continent

 We must listen to young people and we must give them a voice.
 A young person’s energy, creativity and ability to dream are very inspiring for everyone.
 They do not merely demand economic development for their countries: financial wealth is no longer their sole motivation.
 They have expectations in terms of values, principles and ethics.
 What they want is sustainable development.
 They are demanding and determined.

-Whenever I can I get close to students because their energy inspires me greatly and I hope to give back to them.... not only with my experience and advice, but above all through the job and training opportunities I strive to create.
+Whenever I can get close to students because their energy inspires me greatly and I hope to give them back …. not only with my experience and advice, but above all through the job and training opportunities I strive to create.
 That is the commitment I have made to my country and continent.